What actually happens to your code when you connect Parry.

 What crosses, when, and with what redaction

 - Only when the org owner has explicitly opted into AI Review for that org.
 Off by default.
+The opt-in screen names the AI provider so you can verify their current data-handling policy yourself.

 - What gets sent?